jaypaulb/Canvus-Go-API/tasks.md

     - Use a valid test user/session for all API calls.
 Test both valid and invalid authentication where appropriate.
 - **Documentation:**
     - Comment each test with its purpose and any exclusions (e.g., "parent_id patching not tested due to server bug").

+**2024-06-15 Integration Test Coverage Update:**

+- All widget and asset endpoints (CRUD, partial, custom, and widgets GET) are now fully covered by robust, sequential integration tests with cleanup and logging.
+- All workspace abstractions are implemented and tested except widget-centric viewport (optional, revisit if needed).
+- Next: Finalize documentation, godoc, README, and prepare for initial release.
+Optionally, revisit widget-centric viewport and parenting/annotations if/when supported by the API.